dividuum/info-beamer/doc/manual.md

 color is given by `r`, `g`, `b` and `a`, the red, green, blue and alpha values.
 The call will return the width of the rendered text in screen space.

+`text` must be `UTF8` encoded, if you intend to use characters outside the ascii range.

 #### width = font:write(x, y, text, size, texturelike)